Commercial leases – Responsibility for repairs and maintenance

 A commercial lease is a legally binding contract that gives a tenant certain rights over a property for a set period of time subject to the terms and conditions set out in the lease.
-A commercial lease is used when leasing property used primarily for a business.
+A commercial lease is used when leasing property is used primarily for a business.

 You should never sign a lease without understanding all of its terms and conditions.
 If you don’t understand what you are agreeing to you could experience serious financial and legal problems.